 Colombian commercial law is clear, and there's plenty of support on standby from local institutions that want to see new businesses succeed.
 To carry out commercial operations in Colombia, foreign investors do not need a local partner or investor.
 The entire equity of a corporate entity can be foreign-owned and there few restrictions to subsequent repatriation of profits overseas.
 There are several different types of companies/legal entities in Colombia and the type of company must be chosen according to the needs of the business and the legal framework which fits the business model.

-In order to help you get a better insight into the steps in this process, our Colombian business experts have created a company formation presentation for Colombia.
-We are confident it will help!
-If you have any more questions about how to incorporate your company in Colombia, reach out to our friendly local team.
+In order to help you get a better insight into the steps in this process, our Colombian business experts have created the above company formation presentation for Colombia.

-Learn more about our accounting and legal experts, and the company formation support we can provide.
+Learn more about our company formation experts, and the back office services support we can provide.